mounicasruthi/Inkredible/README.md

 - **Brush**: Select a color and size, then draw freely on the canvas.
 - **Eraser**: Erase parts of your drawing by adjusting the eraser size.
 - **Text Tool**: Add text to the canvas and customize its appearance.
+- **Delete**: Clear the entire canvas with a single click to start fresh.

 ### Canvas Customization